dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/Low gas withdrawals.md

 Punishing all funders for the sake of spam seems annoying.

+**The cost of withdrawal for each holder is the number of nfts funding the packet X 2 storage slots (one for the assetId, other for the amount)**

+Since there appears no way to avoid this cost, to fight spam we should allow filters.

 V4
 the cost of QA is the number of shares, so has a capped max.
-The cost of withdrawal for each holder is the number of nfts funding the packet X 2 storage slots (one for the assetId, other for the amount)
 Gas refunds are always about a quarter of the gas spent, so can cost a solver a lot to withdraw.
 There is always an amplification of cost, since the number of solvers multiplies the gas cost to withdraw.
 What we need is a way to withdraw without this cost to the solvers.